-Pupil marking and
+Pupil marking and reflection

-reflection

--Pupils will regularly reflect on their learning.
-This will follow the ReflectEd program and sentence prompts.

--Pupils will use purple pen to edit and improve their work.
-This will include making corrections and indicating correct answers when marking as a group or whole class (e.g in reading lessons).

--Teachers also provide specific success criteria lists for children to tick against as they complete extended writing.
-Teachers will also mark these in highlighted give feedback for objectives used.
+- -Pupils will regularly reflect on their learning verbally. - -Pupils will use a purple pen to edit and improve their work.
+This will include making corrections and indicating correct answers when marking as a group or whole class (e.g in reading lessons). - -Teachers also provide specific success criteria lists for children to tick against as they complete extended writing.
+Teachers will also mark these with highlighter to give feedback for objectives used.